 Level 3: This is an emergency or an incident with off-site impact which could be catastrophic and is likely to affect the population, property and environment inside and outside the installation, and management and control is done by district administration.

-Key characteristics of an Emergency Response and Disaster Management Plan (ERDMP)
+Key characteristics of an Emergency Response/Preparedness and Disaster Management Plan (ERDMP)

-- Can be used as a tool to manage emergency
+- It can be used as a tool to manage emergency

-- Concise and informative, so that members of the emergency control organization should be able to quickly refer to the action plan to determine important functions that are being carried out
+- It is concise and informative, so that members of the emergency control organisation should be able to quickly refer to the action plan to determine important functions that are being carried out

 - A reference material, for proactive preparation throughout the year